-Regulations means the European Communities (Undertakings for Collective Investment in Transferable Securities) Regulations 2011, (S.I.
+Regulations means the European Communities (Undertakings for Collective Investment in

-No. 352 of 2011), as amended and as may be further amended, consolidated or substituted from time to time:
+Transferable Securities) Regulations 2011, (S.I.
+No. 352 of 2011), as amended and as may be further amended, consolidated or substituted from time to time;

-Relevant Declaration means the declaration relevant to the Shareholder as set out in Schedule 2B TCA:
+Relevant Declaration means the declaration relevant to the Shareholder as set out in Schedule 2B TCA;

-Relevant Institutions means credit institutions authorised in an EEA Member State or credit institutions authorised within a signatory state (other than an EEA Member State) to the Basle Capital Convergence Agreement of July 1988, or credit institutions authorised in Jersey, Guernsey, the Isle of Man, Australia or New Zealand:
+Relevant Institutions means credit institutions authorised in an EEA Member State or credit institutions authorised within a signatory state (other than an EEA Member State) to the Basle Capital Convergence Agreement of July 1988 (which includes the United Kingdom), or credit institutions authorised in a third country deemed equivalent pursuant to Article 107(4) of the Regulation (EU) No 575/2013 of the European Parliament and of the Council of 26 June 2013 on prudential requirements for credit institutions and investment firms and amending EMIR;